University of New York in Prague: Accreditation

 UNYP also has permission from the Czech Ministry of Education to offer degree programs from foreign partner universities, leading to the awarding of Bachelor's or master's degrees from those universities.
 One foreign partner university is the State University of New York, Empire State University.

 Internationally, UNYP is accredited by the British Accreditation Council (BAC), and the university's business programs (MBA and 3-year Bachelor's program) are accredited by the US-based International Accreditation Council for Business Education (IACBE).
 In the Czech Republic, UNYP's MBA program has also been accredited by the Czech Association of MBA Schools since 2003.
+The MBA programs emphasize practical application of knowledge and skills in professional contexts.
+UNYP has also introduced programs focused on digital business and online environments.

 UNYP joined the U.S. Chamber of Commerce in the Czech Republic in 1999, the Czech Association of MBA Schools (CAMBAS) in 2003, and the Canadian Chamber of Commerce in the Czech Republic in 2014.
 It is also a member of the Central and East European Management Development Association (CEEMAN), an association of business education providers in Central and Eastern Europe.